About Summer Activities in Chamonix

 Tours & excursions

 The Mer de Glace is undoubtedly one of the most popular visitor attractions in the Chamonix Valley, and rightly so.
-It is one of the largest glaciers and one of the most beautiful ones.
+It is one of the largest glaciers in the valley.
 You can access it via the Montenvers train and visit the ice cave once you're there.
+Find more excursions and sights to see in Chamonix and the surrounding area.

 Other points of interest at Montenvers are the Crystal Gallery, the Museum of Alpine Fauna, various nature trails and the famous Hotel du Montenvers.
 Built in 1880, the hotel is an integral part of Chamonix’ history.
 It was well renovated in 2003 but still retains its rustic charms and authenticity.
 The restaurant serves a variety of traditional dishes either indoors or on its impressive terrace and it also has a 33 bed dormitory that is still a popular stop off for hikers and mountaineers today.
 Leading on from there are a number of beautiful walks and hikes: Forbes Signal – for truly spectacular views of the Mer de Glace (approx: 1hr up and 30 mins back down – 300m total ascent), Grand Balcon Nord – leading from Montenvers across to the Plan d’Aiguille (approx: 2h30 – 3hrs) or the descent back to Chamonix through larch and pine forests, via the original Mule Trail (approx. 1h45).